EventStore/samples/QuickStart/README.md

 ### Project Structure ###

-#### StreamWriter ####

-The stream-writer will be a tool with a basic command prompt that will write one or more pre-defined events into EventStore DB.

-#### StreamReader ####

-The stream-reader will be a tool with a basic command prompt that will read the newly written events from EventStore DB.

 #### AllStreamListener ####

 This application will listen to the $all stream, which is the global log of all events ever written into EventStore DB.
 You can learn more about the $all stream [here](http://tbd/)